The Singular SDK is available as a plug-in for Cordova. The instructions below show you how to integrate Singular into your Cordova app.

 )

-Tracking In-App Purchase Revenue
+Tracking Revenue

 To let Singular track how much revenue your app makes from in-app purchases, report IAP events to Singular.